ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 Streaming applications are part of an end to end architecture that is optimized around achieving the best experience including low latency video delivery to viewing devices.
 Obviously the open Internet can be unpredictable with momentary issues such as packet loss, congestion and other conditions but streaming architecture is desiged to do its best when such momentary problems arise.

+# Emerging Operational Issues with Network Overlay Policy Changes

+Streaming video applications and the streaming platforms delivery content to them are beginning to encounter a variety operational problem related to the Network Overlays as users and customers of both bring them together.

+The various impacts are list later in this document but there are a few classes of issues that have been observed:

+* (1) Routing changes which cause bypassing edge CDN caches on access networks to be bypassed
+* (2) Routing changes which add network latency compared to edge CDN caches or access network peering connections
+* (3) Forced encrypted of unencrypted HTTP2 connections to HTTP2+TLS connections
+* (4) DNS Resolver choice changes resulting in less optimal CDN cache selection or bypassing of CDN load balancing direction
+* (5) Changed Source IP Address for the application\'s connections to Streaming Platform Servers resulting in logging, geofencing, and session management problems
+* (6) Performance and Problem determination tools \& protocols not able to traverse the alternative route tunnel impacting services ability to diagnose connection and performance problems

 ## Impact of Changing Network Routing and other Policies

 The problem for streaming applications occurs when the underlying network properties and policies change from what is expected by the streaming application.
 In particular when such changes are not visible to the streaming application, which unfortuately has emerged as a common behavior of privacy enhancing technologies based on standards such as MASQUE {{!RFC9484}}